 In this section you will deploy cert-manager. cert-manager is going to manage SSL certificates for you, either self-signed or issued by Let’s Encrypt.

-If you already have an SSL certificate you are managing yourself, you may proceed to the What’s Next section.
+If you are going to use an already issued SSL certificate you are managing yourself, proceed to the What’s Next section.

 Go to your GitOps repository, inside your

 rok/cert-manager/cert-manager/overlays/deploy/kustomization.yamland enable both self-signed and Let’s Encrypt ClusterIssuers:resources: - cluster-issuer-self-signed.yaml - cluster-issuer-letsencrypt-prod.yaml